Xilinx/mlir-aie/programming_guide/section-3/README.md

 ## Kernel Code

 We can program the AIE compute core using C++ code and compile it with xchesscc into an kernel object file.
 In this section, a generic implementation of the vector scalar multiplication that can run on the scalar processor part of the AIE will provide our initial implementation.
-[Section-4](../section-4/) will introduce how to exploit the compute dense vector processor.
+The `vector_scalar_mul_aie_scalar` function processes one data element at a time, taking advantage of AIE scalar datapath to load, multiply and store data elements.

 ```c
 void vector_scalar_mul_aie_scalar(int32_t *a_in, int32_t *c_out,